jimmelman/markdown-cv/index.md

 Full SDLC programmer role on the EBBOS real time equity trading platform.
 Analysis, Design, Development and Maintenance.
 (Sun Solaris Oracle Database platform, Oracle Forms & Reports)

+### Oracle Consultant
+`2009.01 ~ 2010.01`
+__BHP Billiton, Perth, WA__

+12 month contract to deliver an ETL solution  for the WA Iron Ore Rapid Rail Growth project.
+Operational Rail data was dumped in an Oracle staging schema.
+Performed a technical lead role, responsible to design and develop transformation pipelines to transform staged data for use by various BI systems.
+(Oracle, plsql, Quest Code tester, Mercurial VCS)

+### Senior Analyst/Programmer
+`2005.10 ~ 2008.11`
+__Altech, Cape Town, ZA__

+Altech provides administration, provisioning and billing solutions to the telecommunications industry.
+Responsile for feature development (6 week release cycles) and maintenance of their iCap (Integrated Customer Administration and Provisioning) product.
+Highlights include the opportunity to travel to Tanzania and the Democratic Republic of Congo to oversee upgrades.
+I received “Top Performer” at the 2007 company awards night.
+(Oracle, SQL, plsql, Java, analysis, application design)

 ## Training